 About the Advocate

-Amy Scott Lorton has been offering direct training and advocacy support to parents on the special education process since 2002.
-Amy has over two decades of professional educator experience as well as personal experience raising a child with a disability.
+Amy Scott Lorton has been offering direct training and advocacy support to parents and students on the special education process since 2002.
+Amy has over two decades of professional educator and advocacy experience as well as personal experience raising a child with a disability.

-While teaching, Amy was responsible for developing and implementing students' IEPs and Section 504 Plans to meet her students' special needs.
+While teaching, Amy was responsible for developing and implementing students' IEPs, Section 504 Plans, and Gifted EPs to meet her students' special needs.
 Therefore, Amy has the advantage of knowledge, training, and experience as a former educator, consultant, advocate, and as a parent of a child with a disability.

 Amy writes articles for various publications and answers questions on her website's blog, Ask the Advocate.